Keyboard shortcuts

 Decision Handler

 When to use: Conditional branching — when the next steps depend on runtime data.
-The decision handler returns a list of step names to activate, enabling dynamic workflow paths without hardcoding logic into the DAG definition.

-from tasker_core.step_handler import StepHandler
+from tasker_core.step_handler.functional import decision_handler

-order_type = context.input_data.get("order_type")
+order_type = context.get_input("order_type")

 if order_type == "premium":